ashumeow/SecurityBot/PRIVACY.md

 * To estimate the number of users accessing the service from specific geographic regions;
 * To help prevent fraud and abuse.

-## 2. Cookies
+## 2. Storing your information

-This site does not make direct use of cookies.
+Files may be stored in the apps folder within your Dropbox (Apps/SecurityBot).

 ## 3. Deleting your information

-No information is stored via this site.
-All information is stored within your Dropbox.
+Files stored in the apps folder within your Dropbox (Apps/SecurityBot) may be deleted from time to time to conserve storage space.
+Any retention of this information past this point is out of SecurityBot's purview.

 ## 4. Changes